Things to Do in Lhasa in March

 What's happening during your visit

 March 4, 2026 will be unlike any other night on the plateau.
-That's Chötrul Düchen, the Butter Lamp Festival—Monlam Chenmo's ceremonial peak—when Jokhang Temple erupts in light and yak-butter sculpture.
+That's Chötrul Düchen, the Butter Lamp Festival, Monlam Chenmo's ceremonial peak, when Jokhang Temple erupts in light and yak-butter sculpture.
 The festival itself runs February 21 through March 13, anchored to Losar's February 17 date and tracing back to 1409 when Je Tsongkhapa founded Tibet's most significant annual religious gathering.
-Continuous observation—some interruptions notwithstanding—has lasted ever since.
+Continuous observation, some interruptions notwithstanding, has lasted ever since.
 At dusk on March 4, the Barkhor circuit becomes a gallery.
-Lotus flowers, mythological beasts, miniature palaces—all carved from colored yak butter—glow beside thousands of flickering lamps.
+Lotus flowers, mythological beasts, miniature palaces, all carved from colored yak butter, glow beside thousands of flickering lamps.
 The square's soundscape is singular: longhorns drone, small bells tinkle, and prayers rise from every direction in a layered murmur you won't hear again.
 Monks from Drepung, Sera, and Ganden converge on Jokhang for extended puja sessions throughout the period.
 Plan ahead: Tibet Travel Permit applications submitted in February for this window take longer than usual, and Barkhor-area rooms disappear fast.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid